 Here in the Math Corps program, we believe that the key to student success more than anything else is the active involvement of our students’ families.
 As a result, we respectfully ask and expect that all of our parents/guardians will work to uphold the following high standards and expectations that we hold for all of our students:

-To be eligible for the OU Math Corps Summer Camp, students must be:
+To be eligible for the OU Math Corps Summer Camp, middle school campers must be:

 Anna Spagnuolo is the Executive Director of the Oakland University Math Corps, and is a professor in the Department of Mathematics and Statistics.